akaspartan007/temppp-prompttt/new.md

 With the many use cases this approach must cater for more than just a fixed navigation.
 The website should therefore behave like a smart product discovery system.

-The visual identity and interaction should convey reliability, simplicity, technical sophistication and business credibility.
-The interface should minimize the amount of information overload and lead the user to make well-informed decisions about products.

 ---

 ## Core System Requirements